 The almost-£1,500 total may seem like a sum that you'd never spend in just a few weeks, but breaking down the figures shows that it may not be that far off.
-The total includes everything from traditional expenditure on gifts (£355) and the big festive food shop (£125), to the cost of hosying a Christmas party (£110) and new clothes for the season (£87), with Christmas jumpers and a new outfit for the office night out often high on the list of priorities.
+The total includes everything from traditional expenditure on gifts (£315) and the big festive food shop (£81), to the cost of hosting a Christmas party (£104) and new clothes for the season (£87), with Christmas jumpers and a new outfit for the office night out often high on the list of priorities.

 And what about festive getaways?
-An increasing number of Brits are enjoying trips to Christmas markets both in the UK and abroad, with the average spend coming in at £226.
-After you add in the cost of travelling to visit loved ones (£96), Christmas catch ups (£97), the office party (£86), festive entertainment such as pantomimes (£88), new decorations (£56) and even home improvements (£164), you'll soon see how quickly the total can rise – and you may not even be factoring these kinds of costs into your festive budget.
+An increasing number of Brits are enjoying trips to Christmas markets both in the UK and abroad, with the average spend coming in at £386 for breaks outside the UK - the largest expense on the list - and £201 for festive trips on home soil.
+After you add in the cost of travelling to visit loved ones (£76), Christmas catch ups (£93), festive entertainment such as pantomimes (£91) and those new decorations (£50), you'll soon see how quickly the total can rise – are you factoring these kinds of costs into your festive budget?

 Compare the top credit cards for your festive needs

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s